 The bottom line

-On the whole, this secured card seems like a good choice for rebuilding credit.
-My only concern is that I haven’t seen any consumer comments that indicate you can get “promoted” from Merrick’s secured card to their unsecured card.
-It appears you can’t apply for an unsecured credit card offer online, and instead, you have to wait for it to arrive in the mail.
+Based on reviewing the website and on what readers have told me, it appears you can’t apply for a Merrick Bank unsecured credit card offer online.
+Instead, you have to wait for an offer to arrive in the mail.
 You’ll get an “Acceptance Certificate Number” and when you have that, you can then apply online.

 Other than that, consumers have also reported getting their accounts closed for going over their credit limits and being charged a (previously undisclosed) $10 fee to make a payment via the phone.
 This tells me that there are more details in the mailed disclosure statements than what’s provided online.
 Read everything that comes with the card very carefully.